Claire Moulds shares expert tips on how to manage the mental strain of the festive season

 Stella Vlachou, assistant professor in psychology and director of the Behavioural Neuroscience Laboratory/Psychopharmacology Unit at Dublin City University, adds: "There’s a lot of interesting ongoing research into how a diverse gut flora can help to alleviate the symptoms of conditions such as anxiety, so it’s important to eat a healthy and varied diet throughout the year."

 Having everyone under one roof can be wonderful, but it can also be a pressure cooker.
 Escape into nature as much as possible – go for a walk, run or outdoor swim – to release tension and recharge.

 If you’re feeling extremely anxious at any point, sit up straight in a chair with your feet on the floor and one hand on your belly button.
 Breathe in long and deep, and breathe out long and slow.
 Do this three times.
 This simple exercise will lower your blood pressure and slow your breathing and pulse so that you can, quite literally, catch your breath.

-This article first appeared in the December issue of IMAGE Magazine, on shelves now.
+This article first appeared in the December issue of IMAGE Magazine.